gjurgensen/gjurgensen.github.io/_posts/2022-1-8-CurryHoward.md

  -->
 ## Propositions

-Let's take a detour to review logical propositions.
+Let's pivot to review logical propositions.
 Perhaps you learned about these in your undergraduate Computer Science studies.
 If not, no worries, I'll be defining everything here, just as I did with our types.

 Propositional judgments will take the form $\Gamma \vdash A$.
 Here, $A$ is a proposition, and $\Gamma$ is a list of assumptions.
 When nothing is assumed we write $\vdash A$.
-Just as we did for types, we will assume there to be primitive/atomic propositions.
+Just as we did for types, we will assume there to be some set of primitive/atomic propositions.
 We then define some important propositional connectives.
 Recall that a proposition is conceptually just a statement which is true or false.

 The first connective is logical conjunction.
 Let $A$ and $B$ be propositions.
 Then the conjunction $A \wedge B$ is also a proposition.
 This may be read "and", as in "both $A$ *and* $B$ are true".
 You may have seen this operator with different notation, such as $A * B$ in digital circuit design, or `A && B` in a variety of programming languages.